jediracer/stock-analysis/README.md

                 totalVolume = totalVolume + Cells(j, 8).Value
             End If

             If Cells(j - 1, 1).Value <> ticker And Cells(j, 1).Value = ticker Then
                 startingPrice = Cells(j, 6).Value
             End If

             If Cells(j + 1, 1).Value <> ticker And Cells(j, 1).Value = ticker Then
                 endingPrice = Cells(j, 6).Value
             End If
         Next j
 ```
-- The refactored subroutine utilized 4 arrays and 3 for loops to initialize, collect and display the data.
+- The refactored subroutine utilized 4 arrays and 3 separate for loops to initialize, collect and finally display the data after all
+of the data was collected.
 ```
     Dim tickers(12) As String
     tickers(0) = "AY"